 A person with a disability includes "any person who (1) has a physical or mental impairment which substantially limits one or more major life activities, (2) has a record of such an impairment, or (3) is regarded as having such an impairment."
-An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active.
+An impairment that is episodic or in remission is a disability if it substantially limits a major life activity when active.

 - Blindness/visual impairment